hyenasky/hyenasky/README.md

 # Hello!
 This is my portfolio.

-I'm Will Stach (aka hyenasky), a computer science student who is fascinated by computer architecture and system software design.
+I'm Will Stach (aka hyenasky), a computer science student from Salt Lake City who is fascinated by computer architecture and system software design.
 This is some of the technical work I've done.

 ## The XR/station Project